 INTERVIEW: Asava

 US-based electronic duo Asava has released a beautifully kaleidoscopic track Dialing Tokyo.
 The song is rich with catchy melodies, vivid and dynamic sounds and dizzying mood switches.
 But if I had to choose one word to describe it, I'd say that first and foremost Dialing Tokyo is fun.
-Read our interview with the band's Arkit Desai to learn about their love for the filthiest of wobbles and discover how the new track was inspired by solitary hikes in the mountains.
+Read our interview with the band's Arkit to learn about their love for the filthiest of wobbles and discover how the new track was inspired by solitary hikes in the mountains.

 — How did Asava come about?
 What were your expectations for the project at the moment?